afterxleep/danielbernal.co/_posts/2022-10-11-moving-out-of-wordpress.md

 I moved this blog out of [WordPress](https://wordpress.org/).
 Don't get me wrong, I still work at [Automattic](https://automattic.com), but WordPress has too many moving parts for my needs.

-Since I don't need fancy templates, plugins<!--more-->, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.
+Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.

 It made a lot of sense.
 I could host it on Github pages and forget about security or hosting providers, and my posts would live in beautiful, clean markdown files.